 - You can still generate traffic through your social accounts

-Rather than being paid a commission which is a fraction of the profit on the item, you take the whole profit: Selling price – cost of goods.
+Rather than being paid a commission which is a fraction of the profit on the item, you take the whole profit: selling price – cost of goods.

-That means you can benefit from:
+This means you can benefit from:

 - Setting your own profits on the products you sell